PALYGAP/MidyAX/README.md

 I hope that the code can be useful to other people.

+IMPORTANT Softwares/documents from other people :

+          - ARDUINO MIDI LIBRARY by François Best
+          - the BC MIDI Implementation.pdf by Mark van den Berg
+          - and quite a few others

 The Software is provided as is with no warranty.